kidkicksam76/blackclover-mod/README.md

 kidkick76-let me know when its done

-yoooooooooooo, can i just upload the folder?
+yolte-yoooooooooooo, can i just upload the folder?

+kidkick76-tes upload the folder

-yooooooo we gon need to go to a call fr cant undestand anyhing
+yolte-yooooooo we gon need to go to a call fr cant undestand anyhing

+kidkick76-the only way we can do that is if we do it on linkden and even than i might not be able to do it